 RCSI Bahrain is a constituent university of RCSI in Dublin, Ireland.
 It was officially opened in October 2004.
 RCSI Bahrain is internationally recognized as a world-class institution providing healthcare education and training in the Kingdom, the other GCC states, MENA and beyond.
 RCSI Bahrain is also developing its world-wide reputation for original research and development across the health and biomedical sciences relevant to the healthcare requirements of the Middle East.

-Students from Bahrain, India, Italy, Kuwait, Pakistan, Saudi Arabia, United Arab Emirates, United States of America and Yemen were admitted to the inaugural foundation year for Medicine in October 2004.
-The School of Nursing admitted its first cohort of students in October 2006.
+In 2004, 28 students from Bahrain, India, Italy, Kuwait, Pakistan, Saudi Arabia, United Arab Emirates, United States of America and Yemen were admitted to the inaugural foundation year for Medicine.

 In October 2006, the School of Nursing & Midwifery admitted its first cohort of students and the same year the School of Postgraduate Studies & Research was established.
 In addition to the medical programmes, the School of Medicine has a Medical Commencement Programme (MCP).
 The School of Nursing & Midwifery has undergraduate and bridging BSc programmes.
 The School of Postgraduate Studies & Research has an MSc in Nursing and the university hosts two further programmes - Healthcare Management and Quality and Safety in Healthcare Management.
 These 2 programmes belong to RCSI's Institute of Leadership which is based in Dublin.